Welcome to Belmont County

 Crossing right through Belmont County is the Historic National Road.
 Follow in the footsteps of pioneers and settlers who blazed the trail westward on the first federal highway to cross state lines.
 Explore historic markers and landmarks that tell the story of American history on what is known as the “Main Street of America.”

-Visit Ohio’s official Bicentennial Bridge, the 1828 Blaine Hill “S” Bridge, a stone structure that is onBelmonte of the last of its kind, or learn about Betty Zane’s heroic efforts during the Revolutionary War at the Belmont County Heritage Museum in historic downtown St. Clairsville.
+Visit Ohio’s official Bicentennial Bridge, the 1828 Blaine Hill “S” Bridge, a stone structure that is one of the last of its kind, or learn about Betty Zane’s heroic efforts during the Revolutionary War at the Belmont County Heritage Museum in historic downtown St. Clairsville.
 Experience the nostalgia of a bygone era as you step through the doors of our fully restored one-room school, the Great Western Schoolhouse in St. Clairsville.

 The Historic National Road in Belmont County stretches 28 miles and provides many opportunities to stop, explore, and learn.
 Take a journey through America’s past along the Historic National Road Scenic Byway as it winds across the countryside.
 Enjoy sightseeing in our historic downtown districts while shopping or indulging in the flavors of Appalachia at quaint cafes, farmers markets, and farm-to-table eateries.